camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/07-extension-elements.html.md

 [Custom extension elements][1] are a standardized way to extend the BPMN model.
-The [camunda extension elements][2] are fully implemented in the BPMN model API but also unknown extension elements can easily be accessed and added.
+The [camunda extension elements][2] are fully implemented in the BPMN model API but unknown extension elements can also easily be accessed and added.

 Every BPMN `BaseElement` can have a child element of the type `extensionElements`.
 This element can contain all sorts of extension elements.
-To access the extension elements you have to call the `getExtensionElements()` method and if no such child element exists you must first create one.
+To access the extension elements you have to call the `getExtensionElements()` method and if no such child element exists you must create one first.

 ```java
 StartEvent startEvent = modelInstance.newInstance(StartEvent.class);